tuftsceeo/smartpost/readme.txt

 3. How a post looks after submitting it via a SmartPost template.

 == Changelog ==
+= 2.3.6 =
+* Fixed a bug with the video player not rendering properly

 = 2.3.5 =
 * Added "button_txt" attribute to the sp-quickpost shortcode
 * Better/more hardened SQL statements using wpdb->prepare()